harihaysrun/coffee/README.md

     - Full navigation bar
     - Due to the design, only footer is visible on desktop
     - the curved navbar design is removed, but implemented in the background
-    - addition of hover styling in the css for buttons & interactive items
+    - Addition of hover styling in the css for buttons & interactive items

 ## Colours